New Home Construction

 Owning property in Whitewater Springs requires each property owner to adhere to and follow the Conditions Covenants & Restrictions (CC&Rs).
 The Conditions Covenants & Restrictions (CC&Rs) exist to protect the beauty of the subdivision as well as the value of all owners’ properties.
 Link here to the CC&Rs.

-General Building Requirements – This document will give you all of the basic requirements for building in Whitewater Springs.
+Whitewater Springs Building Guidelines Policy – This document will give you all of the basic requirements for building in Whitewater Springs.

 Firewise Construction Checklist – Read this valuable resource for building a Firewise home.

 Firewise Landscaping Checklist – Read this valuable resource for planning for a Firewise landscape.

 Land Clearing – Before you clear your land you need to determine if your lot is located in a protected wildlife area.
 Lots in protected areas are limited to the times of year that they can commence land clearing.
 Additionally, you will need to review the requirements on land clearing, mulching, or removing cleared tree debris.

 Access for Contractors –Since Whitewater Springs is a gated community, all contractors and builders must contact Whitewater Springs Community Access Committee for obtaining access through the entrance gates.

 For your convenience, Whitewater Springs has an online process via TownSq for submitting all required forms and fees.
 The instructions below will lead you through this process.
 Please read all of the steps first, then follow carefully as you will not be able to complete the process without the required documentation.

 - Set up a 911 address for your property via Burnet County.
 Follow this link to learn more about this process.
 CLICK HERE.
 Having a 911 address will help emergency personnel find your job site in the event of an emergency.